Advanced option settings on the command line

 To see XML-RPC calls on the command line with the sacli VPNSummary function:

 OPENVPN_AS_DEBUG_XML=1 ./sacli VPNSummary

-You will get a result which shows the XML query, and the response.
-This system of getting information works for pretty much every sacli function.
-And sacli controls just about everything that the Access Server can do.
+The result shows the XML query and the response.
+You can use this way of getting information for pretty much every sacli function.
+And sacli controls just about everything that Access Server can do.